 At low tide, the island almost doubles in size, and you can walk more than a mile from the shoreline in some places.

 Seymour Tower is only accessible for a couple of hours on very low tides – the rest of the time, it’s completely isolated.

 Getting there by bus

-From Liberation Station (St Helier) take Liberty Bus number 1 bus towards Gorey Pier and get off at La Rocque.
+From Liberation Station (St Helier), take Liberty Bus number 1 bus towards Gorey Pier and get off just after La Rocque Tower.
 Buses run every 15 minutes from Monday to Saturday and every 20 minutes on Sundays.